 - a.
 Awareness-raising: we had several hundred visitors from Nairobi and around plus school tours.
-The project has encouraged 7 neighbours to start indigenous tree-planting - b.
-Biodiversity conservation: with nearly 1000 recorded spp, of native plants we have the largest collection of planted ex situ and in situ plant spp in Kenya. - c.
-Environmental impact obvious: We have less soil erosion into the valley, soil organic matter is rapidly rising, and the visible impact is striking.
-The bird life is our main indicator of environmental health and this is increasing as is the small mammal population.
+The project has encouraged 8 neighbours to start indigenous tree-planting - b.
+Biodiversity conservation: with nearly 1000 recorded spp., of native plants we have the largest collection of planted ex situ and in situ plant spp. in Kenya. - c.
+Environmental impact obvious:

+We have less soil erosion into the valley, soil organic matter is rapidly rising, and the visible impact is striking.
+Springs are returning.
+The birdlife is our main indicator of environmental health and this is increasing as is the small mammal population.